notpeter/gimme-friction-baby/README.md

 ## Play Online Today

-With the advent of [Ruffle](https://github.com/ruffle-rs/ruffle) the game is again playable on the web leveraging webassembly without requiring the legacy flash player on a number of sites:
+Browsers can no longer play SWF, but with the advent of [Ruffle](https://github.com/ruffle-rs/ruffle) the game is again playable on the web.
+It's available on a number sites:

 * https://archive.org/details/gimmefrictionbaby_flash
 * http://www.addictinggames.com/gimmefrictionbaby.html